AMIRSOHAIL1998/AMIRSOHAIL1998/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm [Your Name], a passionate Full Stack Developer with a knack for creating seamless and efficient web applications.
+I'm Md Amir Sohail, a passionate Full Stack Developer with a knack for creating seamless and efficient web applications.
 With a solid foundation in both front-end and back-end technologies, I enjoy building end-to-end solutions that solve real-world problems.

 ### 🌟 Skills